mite51/nvCOMP_Project/README.md

 #### File Associations
 - Associate .lz4, .zstd, .nvcomp, and other compressed file types
 - Custom icons for each compression format
-- [TODO]"Extract here" context menu for compressed files
+- ✅ "Extract here" context menu for compressed files
+- ✅ "Extract to folder" context menu for compressed files
-- [TODO]Double-click to open/extract archives
+- ✅ Double-click to open archives in archive viewer
+- Context-aware menus: compress for regular files, extract for archives

 #### Windows Installer (WiX)
 - **Professional MSI installer** with Windows Installer technology